loubnatech/Snake-Game-Turtle/README.md

 ---

 ## Acknowledgments

-- Developed using Python and the Turtle graphics library.
+Developed using Python and the Turtle graphics library.

-- Inspired by the classic Snake game.
+Inspired by the classic Snake game.

----
+This project is based on the tutorial and code by Professor Ibrahim Adel from the YouTube channel ouctocode.
+The code has been rewritten and structured by me as part of my learning journey.

 Thank you for playing!
 If you enjoy the game, please ⭐ star this repo.